 On the excluded resources page, it is possible to provide a list of regular expressions, which should be used to exclude resources from build in the workspace.
 If even just one of the regular expressions matches on a name of a resource it will be excluded from build.

-Please note that the regular expressions are to be provided in the Java regular expression format.
+NOTE The regular expressions are to be provided in the Java regular expression format.

-3.5 Export
+3.5.
+Export